New Mexico Opportunity Scholarship

 You can apply for probationary status if you can't meet the Opportunity Scholarship requirements because of an exceptional mitigating circumstance beyond your control.
 Fill out the Request for Probationary Status form, attach the required documentation, then submit it to Scholarship Services for review.
 Please contact Scholarship Services for more information.

 Financial need is not a consideration for the Lottery.
-A Free Application for Federal Student Aid (FAFSA) in not required but is recommended by CNM.
+A Free Application for Federal Student Aid (FAFSA) is not required, but is recommended by CNM.

 • A probation period is allowed for exceptional circumstances on a per-semester basis.
 A leave of absence can be renewable yearly at the higher